iamtakingithard/QuickDash/README.md

 Note: the old name `quick_dash` is no longer in use, if anyone wants it feel free to take it on crates.io

 ## Benchmarks
-Benchmarks were performed under Windows 10 with Ryzen 5 1600 with batch scripts that are in project.
+Benchmarks were performed under Windows 10 with Ryzen 5 1600.
 For benchmarking the program [`hyperfine`](https://github.com/sharkdp/hyperfine) was used.
 It was checking the hashed the source code of the QuickDash.